cf-toolsuite/robert/docs/RUN.md

 Before launching the app:

 * Create a `config` folder which would be a sibling of the `build` folder.
 Create a file named `creds.yml` inside that folder.
-Add our API key into that file.
+Add your own API key into that file.

 ```
 spring: